Early Career Award

 The BCI Society Early Career Award

-After exciting editions of the BCI Society Early Career Award (ECA) in 2020,2021, and 2023 the BCI Society is now pleased to announce ECA 2024.
-The ECA recognizes an early career scientist for outstanding work that advances the BCI field, in the biological, methodological, and/or translational aspects thereof.
-More specifically, the ECA 2024 will recognize an individual or individuals who have contributed significantly to i) an understanding of brain structure/function, and/or brain signals related to BCIs, and/or ii) scientific progress of BCI research through development of algorithms, software and/or hardware related to BCIs and/or, iii) BCI application or end-user-oriented research.
+Established in 2020, the BCI Society Early Career Award (ECA) recognizes early career scientists for outstanding work that advances the BCI field through neuroscientific, neurotechnological, or translational pursuits.
+The ECA 2026 will recognize an individual or individuals who have contributed significantly to one or more of the following: i) the understanding of brain structure, function, or physiology relevant to BCIs; ii) the development of algorithms, software, and/or hardware related to BCIs; iii) clinical application or end-user oriented research relevant to BCIs.
 Nominees must have a history of scholarly work that has advanced the field.
-The ECA will be presented in early 2025.
+The ECA 2026 will be presented in the summer of 2026.

 Evaluation